JPersson77/LGTVCompanion/README.md

 ## Overview
 This application (UI and service) controls LG WebOS TVs and displays.

-This application aim to be a set and forget application to:
+This application aim to be a set and forget application to provide:
-- provide automatic management for your WebOS device (TV), to shut off and turn on in reponse to the PC shutting down, rebooting, entering low power modes and when user is idle as well as in response to changes in the windows monitor topology, in a multi-monitor environment.
+- automatic management for your WebOS device (TV), to shut off and turn on in reponse to the PC shutting down, rebooting, entering low power modes and when user is idle as well as in response to changes in the windows monitor topology, in a multi-monitor environment.
-- provide you with a powerful command line tool which can be used to control your WebOS device and change most of its settings.
+- a powerful command line tool to control your WebOS device and change most of its settings.
-- provide you with an API, which external scripts and/or applications can use to facilitate automation.
+- an API, which external scripts and/or applications can use to facilitate automation.

 ## Background
 With the rise in popularity of using OLED TVs as PC monitors, it is apparent that standard functionality of PC-monitors is missing.
 Particularly turning the device on or off in response to power events in windows.
 With OLED monitors this is particularly important to prevent "burn-in", or more accurately pixel-wear.